Gulf United FC

-Gulf United Football Club (نادي جلف يونايتد لكرة القدم) is an Emirati professional football club that started as an academy in Al Jaddaf, Dubai.
-They currently play in the UAE First Division League, after promotion from the UAE Second Division in the 2022–23 season.
-The club is well known for nurturing young talent, playing exhibition matches against professional overseas teams and for being one of leading football brands in the Middle-East.
+Gulf United Football Club (نادي اتحاد الخليج لكرة القدم) is an Emirati professional football club that started as an academy in Dubai.
+They currently play in the UAE First Division League, after achieving back-to-back promotions from the UAE Third Division and UAE Second Division in the 2022 and 2023.

 History

 Founding

-In 2019, the Gulf United academy was founded by a group of English football coaches from Manchester, and has since become one of the market leaders.
-The club has youth teams from ages 7–23 in the academy, as well as being a professional club.
-Gulf United brings expert coaches from all around the world to Dubai and describes itself as a club 'driven on player development'.
+In 2019, Gulf United was founded in Dubai by Mo Jarad and brothers Conor Shiels and Jordi Shiels.
+The Shiels brothers and Jarad, originally from Manchester, brought a vision of building a professional-standard football academy that would be open to players of all backgrounds and nationalities.
+The club operates under a joint British and Emirati ownership model.
+Club President Ahmed Hamada has played a key role in developing Gulf United's relationships within the UAE football landscape.

 UAE Third Division

 In the 2021–22 season, Gulf United entered the UAE Third Division, a league that allows privately owned clubs and academies to join the UAE Football Pyramid.
 Soon after Steven Taylor was announced as the manager.

-The 2021-22 UAE Third Division Season was formatted as two groups, where the winner of each group would face the runner-up of the other group in a play-off for promotion.
+The 2021–22 UAE Third Division Season was formatted as two groups, where the winner of each group would face the runner-up of the other group in a play-off for promotion.
 Gulf United went unbeaten in the group stages finishing first in Group A. They faced Abtal Al Khaeej in the semi-final's, which was in a home & away format.
 Gulf United lost the first leg 1–0, and won the second leg 2–0, officially securing promotion to the UAE Second Division.

 Gulf United then faced Group B winners Fleetwood United in the UAE Third Division final and were crowned eventual champions of the Third Division after beating Fleetwood United, sister club of Fleetwood Town 3–1 in the final of the inaugural season, with 2 goals from Cédrick Nana and 1 from Bonet Bobai, cementing them as UAE Third Division Champions.

 UAE Second Division

 The 2022–23 season was the clubs first in the UAE Second Division.
 The squad was strengthened with signings such as Devonte Redmond, Soheil Varahram and Max Johnstone as well as further signings in the January transfer window with former Real Madrid player Mink Peeters and former Celtic & Norwich City striker Gary Hooper.

 After drawing their first game, Gulf United went on to win 5 games in a row, going into the Christmas period at the top of the league.

-Gulf United went on to be crowned the champions of the 2022-23 UAE Second Division, and winning promotion to UAE First Division and making history by achieving the first ever back-to-back promotion in the history of UAE Football.
+Gulf United went on to be crowned the champions of the 2022–23 UAE Second Division, and winning promotion to UAE First Division and making history by achieving the first ever back-to-back promotion in the history of UAE Football.
+The back-to-back Championships were led by the club captain, and now a Director at the Club, Jack Shiels, who continued as club captain into the UAE First Division.